mwalstad/Project-3-ISA-616/Process files - Not for final project/README.md

 There is difficulty forecasting the number of students in a Business Analytics program resulting in challenges with class size planning.
 We look to answer these questions:
 	(1) Historically, what characteristics define students who stay with a Business Analytics program?
 	(2) Is there a pattern to the number of students staying or leaving a Business Analytics program?
-	(3) What courses have a significant impact on whether students stay with the business analytics major?
+	(3) What courses have a significant impact on whether students stay with the business analytics program?

 ## Business Value Proposition